Buddhist influences on print technology: Buddhism and printing in Korea

 The Koreans at that time were most likely already aware of moveable type as it had already been invented in China.
 In China, moveable type was made from baked clay, but the Koreans improved upon this by making cast-type.
 Metal casting existed in Korea, but with the introduction of a new method of coin casting from China in 1102, Korea finally had the technology to create an effective method of printing using moveable type.
-This method of casting came in the form of carving two molds that were joined together with the liquid metal presumably being poured into the hollow thus created.
-(98-100) So with the zealous desire for Buddhist texts, the scarcity of resources for woodblock production, the introduction of new technology, and the cessation of trade with China, Korea was able to continue to print Buddhist texts.
+This method of casting came in the form of carving two molds that were joined with the liquid metal presumably being poured into the hollow thus created.
+(98–100) So with the zealous desire for Buddhist texts, the scarcity of resources for woodblock production, the introduction of new technology, and the cessation of trade with China, Korea was able to continue to print Buddhist texts.

 There are other examples of how Buddhism stimulated printing in Korea.
 Despite the difficulties the Mongol invasion presented, printing of texts continued.
 While in exile on Kangwha Island, the Koryo government re-carved a woodblock edition of a Buddhist text crucial to the Son sect that had become scarce.
 Sohn also suggests that the invention of moveable type was due to the general scarcity of books after 1127 but before the Mongol invasion.
 Sohn mentions that there was an urgent need for these texts.
 (98) What he does not mention, and I would suggest, is that moveable type was used because it would have taken too long to re-carve the woodblocks.
 Thus moveable type was utilized to meet the urgent demand for the texts.